 Of course, not every choice is going to be an easy one and sometimes we will stumble (like when you order a salad and it comes with fried chicken on top).
 However, it’s not about perfection, it’s about continuing to adjust and make changes instead of simply giving up.

-Through Medi-Share’s Health and Wellness team’s experiences traveling for work, we have gained valuable insight into maintaining a healthy lifestyle while traveling, both with meal choices as well as staying active.
-Our best attempt can allow us to maintain our health if not improve it while also enjoying our travels.
+Through the Medi-Share Health and Wellness team’s experiences traveling for work, they have gained valuable insight into maintaining a healthy lifestyle while traveling, both with meal choices as well as staying active.

 An important part of eating healthy while traveling is remembering to pack healthy food.

 Traveling tends to make people hungry and, unfortunately, healthy snacks are not always easy to find at most stops.
-Registered dietitian, Laura Bollinger, recommends packing healthy snacks such as carrots, clementines, or raw nuts since healthy alternatives are often limited.
+Therefore, pack healthy snacks such as carrots, clementines, or raw nuts since healthy alternatives are often limited.

 Call your hotel to request amenities such as a refrigerator and microwave.
 These two items can vastly increase the variety of foods that can be packed.